-The Gardens Mothers' Club met Wednesday afternoon in Public School 101, with Mrs Donald G. Clark, president. the chair.
+The Gardens Mothers' Club met Wednesday afternoon in Public School 101, with Mrs Donald G. Clark, president, in the chair.
 Miss Mabel Sondheim principal of the Forest Hills Public Schools, spoke on "The Present Public School Conditions in Forest Hills."
-The crowded conditions present Conditions in Forest Hills."
 The crowded conditions present many difficult problems to the principal and the teachers.
 Miss Sondheim thanked the mothers for their co-operation in meeting these perplexing situations.
 The plans of the new Gardens Public School building were shown to the members present.
 A couch has been presented to the school by the club.